0xMF/Robin-Client/v2 client/z/notes.md

 - [ ] decide whether updating to latest api is too big a deal or what
 - [x] correct typos in README.md

+- [x] v2 app will be updated first, since it would easier to get into

 <!---
 vim: spell:ft=markdown:tw=72:nonu